Mighty Mouse: The New Adventures: Influence and legacy

 The show was considered revolutionary at the time and, along with 1988's Who Framed Roger Rabbit, inspired a wave of animated shows that were much zanier than those that had dominated children's animation in the previous two decades.
 It is credited by some as the impetus for the "creator-driven" animation revolution of the 1990s.

-The series was a springboard for many cartoonists and animators who would later become famous, among them John Kricfalusi (creator of The Ren & Stimpy Show), Bruce Timm (creator of Batman: The Animated Series), Jim Reardon (writer for Tiny Toon Adventures and WALL-E, and director for The Simpsons), Tom Minton (writer and producer for many Warner Bros.
+The series was a springboard for many cartoonists and animators who would later become famous, among them John Kricfalusi (creator of The Ren & Stimpy Show), Bruce Timm (creator of Batman: The Animated Series), Jim Reardon (writer for Tiny Toon Adventures, WALL-E, Zootopia and Ralph Breaks the Internet, and director for The Simpsons), Tom Minton (writer and producer for many Warner Bros.
 Animation productions, including Tiny Toons, Animaniacs, The Sylvester & Tweety Mysteries, Baby Looney Tunes and Duck Dodgers), Lynne Naylor (co-founded Spümcø with Kricfalusi, character designer for Batman: The Animated Series and storyboard artist for The Powerpuff Girls and Cow and Chicken), Rich Moore (animation director for Futurama, director for The Simpsons and director of Wreck-It Ralph, Zootopia and Ralph Breaks the Internet), and Andrew Stanton (director of Finding Nemo, WALL-E and Finding Dory) and others.
 The Loud House creator Chris Savino says the show's classic cartoon style, which contrasted with the dominant style of TV animation at the time, spurred him to become an animator.

 Kricfalusi supervised the production for the first season and directed eight of its 26 segments.
 Kent Butterworth supervised the second season, after John Kricfalusi's departure to work on the similarly short-lived 1988 animated series The New Adventures of Beany and Cecil.